Neckar-Code-Collective/Design-Docs/Components.md

 The following components/nodes should be created for the game:

+## Player Component
+The Playercomponent makes up most of the logic of the player.

+It holds the information about the player, their stats and holds their weapons.
+Due to its complexity, it should probably be broken down in a logical and a visual part.

 ## Movement Component
 The MovementComponent is responsible for using the input the players provides and using it on the local player object.